voting-tools/pref_voting/paper/paper.md

 For sampling profiles according to standard probability models, `pref_voting` interfaces with the `prefsampling` package.
 In addition, `pref_voting` contains functions for sampling other types of `edata` listed above, as well as functions for enumerating such objects up to certain equivalence relations.

-## Social choice mechanisms
+## Collective decision procedures

-Several classes of social choice mechanisms are built into `pref_voting`:
+Several classes of collective decision procedures are built into `pref_voting`:

 - `VotingMethod`: given `edata`, outputs a list of candidates, representing tied winners;
 - `ProbVotingMethod`: given `edata`, outputs a dictionary whose keys are candidates and whose values are probabilities;